Bermx97/Print-Production-Workflow-System/README.md

 ## Overview

-A backend REST API for managing production orders with a structured workflow engine and role-based access control.
+Backend REST API for managing production orders in manufacturing / printing workflows.

-The system is designed for production environments (e.g. printing / manufacturing pipelines), where orders move through predefined stages and only specific roles can execute or complete specific steps.
+The system models production as a **stateful workflow engine** where orders move through predefined steps.

-Workflow is event-driven and based on step logs rather than direct state mutation.
+Each step is executed and tracked via **event-driven execution records**, with no global mutable order state.

+The system is designed for real-world production environments where:

+- multiple roles operate on different steps
+- production is split into multiple parts (variants/signatures)
+- steps have dependencies
+- execution must be auditable and traceable

+### Execution-driven architecture

+The system is based on:

+- `step_execution` → **current state (source of truth)**
+- `step_logs` → **event history (audit trail)**

 ---